Conzel/zipnet/README.md

 `./zipnet decompress /path/to/image.bin /path/to/output_image.png`
 Decompression takes a previous output from the compression step and outputs a recovered version of the image under the given path.
 The output is always a .png.

+### Debugging with autoencoder
+`./zipnet autoencoder /path/to/image.png`
+The output is under `/path/to/image-reconstructed-ae.png`.
+The autoencoder does not perform any quantization, thus the image quality will be a lot better.
+This is used mainly for debugging.
+Note that the final image will have unspecified dimensions and has a small black border in most cases
+– this is not present in the image produced with the encoder-decoder pair.

 ## Building WASM locally
 ### Setup (Ubuntu)